 Together they will turn words into action with a wide range of measures to protect and enhance the local environment and tackle climate change.

-Jenny Hodson, who has the role of Green Mentor for VANEL, said:
+Jenny Hodson, who was the founding Green Mentor at VANEL, said:

 “We were delighted to receive the funding from The Ernest Cook Trust which will enable us to help young people from across North East Lincolnshire to support their communities with environmental projects.